Mac is slow after the update

 Is your Mac slow after an update?

-After installing the latest macOS upgrade, the last thing you expect is a slow Mac, but surprisingly it's a frequent complaint.
+After installing the latest macOS upgrade, the last thing you expect is a slow Mac, but surprisingly, it's a frequent complaint.

 Here's a quick look at some of the most commonly reported issues:

-Apps become slow, freeze or frequently crash
+Apps become slow and freeze or frequently crash.

-The fan is working loudly
+The fan is working loudly.

 The browser becomes very slow to load pages.